-Kernel believe that picking the 20 largest NZ companies gives a more constant performance than picking the largest 50 companies.
-That’s because NZ is small and we don’t have many large companies.
+Kernel believes that picking the 20 largest NZ companies gives a more constant performance than picking the largest 50 companies.
+That’s because NZ is small, and we don’t have many large companies.
 So the NZX50 has 10 companies making up 52% of the fund, which means that there are several relatively smaller companies in the NZX50 too.
-They believe that selecting the larges 20 companies over the larges 50 will mean that underperforming company will drop out of the index faster, and reversely, better-performing companies will be added more quickly.
+They believe that selecting the largest 20 companies over the larges 50 will mean that underperforming companies will drop out of the index faster, and reversely, better-performing companies will be added more quickly.

 Historically this has been true- In the last 10 years, the S&P/NZX 20 Index has outperformed the S&P/NZX 50 Index by 1.9% p.a.